folio-org/mod-meta-storage/README.md

     curl -HX-Okapi-Tenant:$OKAPI_TENANT -XPOST $OKAPI_URL/meta-storage/pmh-clients/us-mdbj/start

+Start all jobs with:

+    curl -HX-Okapi-Tenant:$OKAPI_TENANT -XPOST $OKAPI_URL/meta-storage/pmh-clients/all/start

-The job will continue until the server returns error or returns no resumption token.
+Each job will continue until the server returns error or returns no resumption token.
 The `from` property of the configuration is populated with latest datestamp in records received.
 This enables the client to repeat the job again at a later date to fetch updates from `from` to now (unless `until` is specified).